justinca/w0abe-blog/content/blog/projects/$1-blog/index.md

 This blog post documents how I host a blog for $1/year*.
 That asterick should be bigger.
 The $1 blog is only for the first year and it's certainly not batteries included... but it's only a buck so you can't really complain.

 This post assumes you have basic web development experience.
 If you don't it's a great opportunity to experiment.
-At a minimum you will need [VS Code](https://code.visualstudio.com/), [Yarn.js](https://yarnpkg.com/) or [NPM.js](https://www.npmjs.com/), [React.js](https://reactjs.org/), and [GraphQL](https://graphql.org/).
+At a minimum you will need a text editor such as [VS Code](https://code.visualstudio.com/), a package manager, I recommend [Yarn.js](https://yarnpkg.com/) or [NPM.js](https://www.npmjs.com/), [React.js](https://reactjs.org/), and [GraphQL](https://graphql.org/).
 I don't go deep on each step.
 Be prepared to cough up a buck and see how it goes.
-I bet you have spent A LOT more of amateur radio gear :)
+I bet you have spent A LOT more on amateur radio gear :)

 ## TL;DR
 - Domain Name: [Ionos](https://www.ionos.com/)